 Gold was found in Roussillon under the form of Muscat de Rivesaltes.
 Sun-basked grapes produce an exceptional nectar with infinite flavors and mellowness.

 The Muscat de Noël is the first Muscat of the year with a beautiful youth.

-The Appellation covers 90 communes in the Eastern Pyrenees and 9 communes in Aude, the department over the border with the Eastern Pyrenees.
+The Appellation covers 3,247 acres in 90 communes in the Eastern Pyrenees and 9 communes in Aude, the department over the border with the Eastern Pyrenees.
 It also faces the Mediterranean to the East, Spain to the South and West to the foothills of the Canigou.

 Muscat de Rivesaltes are white wines from Muscat à petits grains and Muscat d’Alexandrie.